primefaces/primefaces/docs/14_0_0/core/csv.md

 ### CSS-classes

-Following CSS-classes may be used (additional to classic `ui-state-error`) to style inputs dependent on their (client-side-)validation-state.
+Following CSS-classes is used (additional to classic `ui-state-error`) to style inputs dependent on their (client-side-)validation-state.
 (This behaviour is inspired by following Angular´s https://angular.io/guide/form-validation#control-status-css-classes)

 * `ui-state-csv-valid`
-* `ui-state-csv-invalid`